atmatto/weatherapp/README.md

 Run the `dev.sh` script to start up the development environment.
 This hosts the frontend on port 8000 and exposes the API on port 9000.
 Hot reload is enabled.

 Use the `./dev.sh build` command to force Docker to build the images.
-Insert the OpenWeatherMap API key into the file `owm-appid.txt` for everything to be functional.
+Remember to insert the OpenWeatherMap API key into the file `owm-appid.txt` for everything to be functional.

 ## Production